 Cycling Break in Puglia – 4 nigths bike tour

-Short escape puglia Matera to Polignano a Mare
+Luxury Short escape bike tour Puglia Matera to Polignano a Mare

-Here we are with another short escape – new for 2019 – in south Italy
+Here we are with another short escape in south Italy in deluxe accommodations.

 4 nights cycling vacation, independent, a first taste how is beautiful pedalling in this region- Puglia now is one the main destination for cycling in Italy.

 Puglia is the heel to Italy’s boot, a picturesque region on the country’s southeastern coast.
 Framed on either side by the Adriatic and Ionian seas, tours of Puglia benefit from its aquatic assets: swimming-friendly coastlines, thermal waters, and ancient fishing villages.
 Moorish architecture seems to reflect the sun off bright white cliffs, and unique hive-like dwellings called trulli are rendered in uncemented stone.